Course code: ENGM16

 Programme affiliation: Part of Masterprogram i språk och språkvetenskap, Masterprogram i språk och språkvetenskap, Engelska

 NB!
 The course is not given this semester.
-The information below was about autumn 2017.
+The information below is about spring 2019.

 Type of studies: part time, day

 Study period: 2019-01-21 – 2019-03-24